RivaD2/reading-notes/201/class-14a.md

 * The @keyframes rule includes the animation name, animation breakpoints and properties to be animated
 * The @keyframes rule must be [VENDOR PREFIXED](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix)
 * Once you have declared the @keyframes, you have to assign them to an element and to do this, you will use the **animation-name** property
-* In addition to declaring the @keyframes and assigning them a name, you will also have to declate an **animation-duration** property and value
+* In addition to declaring the @keyframes and assigning them a name, you will also have to declare an **animation-duration** property and value
 * A timing function delay can also be declared using **animation-timing-function**

 **LET'S LOOK AT 8 [TRANSITIONS](http://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/) THAT WILL KNOCK YOUR SOCKS OFF**